There’s a fascinating angle to consider about the beginnings of Christianity.

-There’s another fascinating angle to consider.
-I think it’s probable that the Roman government at the time instigated Paul’s pagan propaganda.
-The fact that belief in the divinity of Jesus appears to have arisen in many diverse areas of the empire a number of decades after his death suggests that it came from a central source such as the government.
-In those times it was easier to promote propaganda than it is today, because the public was less informed and less able to check out the facts.
+I think that the Roman government was the driving force behind Paul’s pagan propaganda (which became Christianity’s theology.)
+The fact that belief in the divinity of Jesus arose in many diverse areas of the empire a number of decades after Jesus’ death suggests to me that it came from a central source, and it wasn’t Jesus’ Jewish friends in Jerusalem.

-There was good reason to mar the power of messianic Judaism, and particularly militaristic Nazarenism.
-The Romans were trying to stop a war.
-They had to counter Jewish extremists who promoted the subversive idea that their own Jewish king should govern the world on behalf of God and in place of Caesar.
+There was good reason to mar the power of messianic Judaism, and particularly militaristic Nazarenism (the Nazarenes were Jesus’ Jewish followers;) the Romans were trying to stop a war.
+They had to counter Jewish extremists who promoted the subversive idea that a Jewish king should govern the world on behalf of God and in place of Caesar.
 If the Romans couldn’t pacify these Jews, it would set a dangerous precedent for other races to revolt.
-The government needed to keep control over the trade routes to Asia and Egypt.
-They must have been frustrated at having to repeatedly use force to suppress Jewish extremists, as it was disruptive, expensive, and taxing on the army.
+They needed to keep control over the trade routes to Asia and Egypt.
+The government must have been frustrated at having to repeatedly use force to suppress Jewish extremists, as it was disruptive, expensive, and taxing on the army.
 Roman vitriol bubbled over when soldiers razed the Temple in 70 CE when there was no military need to do so.
 Judaism’s nerve center had to be destroyed.

-It clarifies the real reason he was repetitively roughed up by traditional Jews nearly everywhere he went, yet was never attacked by gentiles.
+If Paul was a government employee, it would help explain how he managed to support himself financially.
+It might also be why he hoped a financial gift to the Nazarenes in Jerusalem would be accepted; he was trying to endear himself to the Nazarenes using bribery.
+It’s why he often preached that the Torah (the Jewish Law) was obsolete.
+It clarifies the real reason why, in the book of Acts, he was repetitively roughed up by traditional Jews nearly everywhere he went, yet was never attacked by gentiles.
 It explains why once Roman authorities knew who he was and what he was up to, he was treated so well, despite the fact he so regularly disturbed the peace.
 Paul’s so called “arrest” by the Romans doesn’t mean he wasn’t in league with them.
 Things had got a little out of control and he ended up being a source of civil unrest.
 He’d become a diehard dogmatist causing trouble wherever he went.
 Instead of undermining Judaism, he incited Jews to the point of violence, something Rome didn’t want.
-The “arrest” was, in fact, for his own protection.
+The “arrest” was, in fact, for his own safety.
 Reading between the lines, he was never treated like a prisoner.
-Rather, there were remarkable Roman resources used to protect him.
+Rather, there were remarkable Roman resources, such as a Roman guard of 500 soldiers, used to protect him.

 It makes clear why he wrote this to a Roman community: